himanshusaini111/sheetjs/README.md

 default column order is determined by the first appearance of the field using `Object.keys`, but can be overridden using the options argument:

+**Note:** `header` array passed as option, will be mutated if `Object.keys` has fields that are not present in `header` array.
+This will only append the missing fields in the order that they are inserted in the sheet object.
 | Option Name |  Default | Description                                         |
 | :---------- | :------: | :-------------------------------------------------- |
 |`header`     |          | Use specified column order (default `Object.keys`)  |